andwilley/array-filter-map/README.md

 * Intuitive pattern is identical to Array.prototype.filter and Array.prototype.map, so use the same pattern when you have to do both instead of writing another one in Array.prototype.reduce.
 * More declarative than making reduce do both tasks.

+### Why Not?
+* Commits the cardinal sin of extending native objects.

 ### Signature:
 ```typescript
 filterMap(filterCallback: (element: any, index?: number, origArray?: any[]) => boolean,